Learn to see yourself clearly through the Johari Window

-Then again, it’s easy to attribute positive qualities to professional athletes.
-These hard workers are usually filled with a drive for excellence, they work well around people with a shared intensity, they have a unique ability to thrive under pressure and they condition themselves to rise to challenges.
+It’s easy to attribute positive qualities to professional athletes.
+These individuals are usually filled with a drive for excellence, work well around people with a shared intensity, have a unique ability to thrive under pressure, and condition themselves to rise to challenges.

 This recommendation seemed like a good idea in theory, but not every athlete is meant to become a coach.
 Being good at something doesn’t mean you are good at teaching it.
-Tragically, many skilled people fail to see the limits of their capability.
-As we train clients to build superior teams through the Knowledge Labs Elements of Extraordinary Teamwork, we often find that a healthy dose of self-awareness can help put people on the right track to working better with those they need to help grow their business.
+Unfortunately, many skilled people fail to see the limits of their capabilities in this area.
+As we train clients to build superior teams through our Elements of Extraordinary Teamwork program, we often find that a healthy dose of self-awareness can help put people on the right track to working better with those they need to help grow their business.

 Going back to my former athlete client, a few months after he brought on his new team members, I found myself in his office listening to him express frustration and anger with his junior financial professionals.
-Exasperated, my client said “I emailed how I do it!
+Exasperated, he said, “I emailed how I do it!
 I don’t get what’s so difficult to understand!”

-I asked him why he chose to email directions to junior financial professionals, instead of talking with them, and he revealed that he felt sitting down and walking them through things step by step is frustrating.
-“Do you always get frustrated when you’re teaching people,” I probed.
+First, I asked him why he chose to email directions to junior financial professionals instead of talking with them, and he revealed that he felt sitting down and walking them through things step by step is frustrating.
+“Do you always get frustrated when you’re teaching people?”
+I probed.

 “Yes.
 I had to get my son a math tutor because I get angry if he doesn’t pick things up fast enough,” my client said.

-This response gave both of us insight into something we hadn’t recognized, but I’m sure his junior financial professionals were privately frustrated by every day – his unapproachability.
+This response gave both of us insight into something we hadn’t recognized, but I’m sure my client’s junior financial professionals were privately frustrated by every day – his unapproachability.
 The Johari Window model refers to this as a blind spot, which means your peers know something about you that you don’t know about yourself.
-While branch management might have quickly realized he was overmatched in the role of leader or coach, the client’s pride and quick temper made it difficult to tell him that.
+While branch management might have quickly realized my client was overmatched in the role of leader or coach, his pride and quick temper made it difficult to tell him that.

-My client is a great team player and highly motivated self-starter, who never had a management role.
+My client is a great team player and highly motivated self-starter who had never been in a management role.
 The fact that no one knew he would be poorly suited for the task illustrates the last quadrant of the Johari Window, the unknown.

 Unknowns are things that neither you nor your peers know about you.
 The value in developing greater shared awareness is that it allows us to more quickly address the unknowns when they come to light.
-Creating strategies to increase illumination of the blind and hidden quadrants is one of the goals of our Effective Teamwork program.
+Creating strategies to increase illumination of these blind and hidden quadrants is one of the goals of our Effective Teamwork program.

-In my client’s case we used the Johari Window to help us discover that being a great financial professional comes as naturally to him as being a great basketball player came to Michael Jordan.
+In my client’s case, we used the Johari Window to help us discover that being a great financial professional comes as naturally to him as being a great basketball player came to Michael Jordan.
 But we also learned that, when it comes to leadership, he needed to work at developing self-awareness to help the team thrive and put his practice on the track to long-term growth.